 The National Association of Women Lawyers (NAWL) – The Firm is a supporter of the NAWL, which has been a leader in supporting and promoting advancement for women lawyers.
 We also sponsor membership for our women lawyers in the NAWL.
 NAWL publishes an annual directory, a guide we have used as a tool for locating women lawyers and women-owned firms throughout the United States.

 New Jersey Women Lawyers Association (NJWLA) – The Firm is a supporter of the NJWLA, an organization that is engaged in efforts in New Jersey to support and promote its members to the highest levels of law firm, government, academic, community, corporate positions and the judiciary, and to foster leadership among its membership.
-One of our attorneys serves as President, and another attorney serves on the Executive Board and as the Association's Chief Financial Officer.
+One of our attorneys serves as the Immediate Past President, and another attorney serves on the Executive Board as the Association's General Counsel.

 The Firm is constantly researching potential opportunities to further its diversity objectives.
 To that end, Sills Cummis & Gross attorney Anjana Patel took part in a workshop designed for the female students at the Link Community School in Newark, New Jersey on March 26, 2009.
 She talked to the students about the obstacles and experiences in her career that helped her get to where she is today.
 The title of her presentation was “Empowering Women.”

 Since our attorneys place such a high priority on creating and maintaining a diverse workplace, individual attorneys have been publicly acknowledged for their efforts.
-Loryn Riggiola received a 2009 Russ Berrie Award for Making a Difference, which honors Garden State Residents for their unselfish dedication to serving others.
-Loryn was recognized for starting “Give Back,” a program that has provided lunch every Monday for over 5 years to those in need in Newark.
 In April of 2007, Anjana Patel, a Member of the Firm’s Health and Hospital Law Practice Group, received the Asian Pacific American Lawyers Association of New Jersey, Inc. Award in Recognition of Professional Achievement.
 Former U.S. Congressman Steven R. Rothman, a Member of the Firm, was the recipient of the first annual Jack Drakeford Trailblazer Award presented by the Bergen Chapter of the NAACP.